 This recipe came from Ginny Boston.
-She and her husband Russ were one of the founding members of Buckeye Retriever Club.
+She and her husband Russ were one of the founding members of the Buckeye Retriever Club.
 She gave me this recipe and I will always cherish it.
-Fabulous combination of flavors that our Black Dog compliments perfectly.
+A fabulous combination of flavors that our Black Dog compliments perfectly.

 1 jar of sliced pimentos – drained

 1 8 oz. carton of mushrooms sliced

 1/2 bag frozen peas